autoplot/documentation/javadoc/org/das2/qstream/BundleStreamFormatter.md

+# org.das2.qstream.BundleStreamFormatter

-# org.das2.qstream.BundleStreamFormatterLike SimpleStreamFormatter, but this correctly handles bundles.
+Like SimpleStreamFormatter, but this correctly handles bundles.
  This also shows a brute-force method for formatting streams.

-BundleStreamFormatter( )
+# BundleStreamFormatter( )

 ***